-44I have been a St George's student for the past 5 years and the prospect of joining sixth form was still daunting to me as I was aware of how much more demanding A Level work would be, especially after 6 months of no school work.
-However, when starting sixth form I was immediately struck with how welcoming the sixth form was.
-With the quick integration of previous new pupils a strong sense of community is established within a short period of time.
-I quickly adapted to my new surroundings and familiar to the facilities that are available to encourage every student to succeed to your best ability.
-It quickly became apparent that you are not defined by your previous exam results, it is a clean slate for everyone to achieve.
+I have been a St George's student for the past five years and the prospect of joining Sixth Form was still daunting to me as I was aware of how much more demanding A Level work would be, especially after a few months of no school work.
+However, when starting Sixth Form I was immediately struck by how welcoming it was.
+With the quick integration of new pupils, a strong sense of community is established within a short period of time.
+I quickly adapted to my new surroundings and became familiar with the facilities that are available to encourage every student to succeed to the best of their ability.
+It quickly became apparent that you are not defined by your previous exam results.
+It's a clean slate for everyone to achieve.

-I was always aware that the step up from GCSE's to A Levels was going to be large, however sixth form provides an incredible support system to help support students.
+I was always aware that the step up from GCSE's to A Levels was going to be large.
+However, Sixth Form provides an incredible support system to help students.
 You are given a huge amount of new independence and are now in control of your own learning.
 The study periods that you are given are hugely beneficial for staying on top of your workload.
-The sixth form provides outstanding facilities and support, which includes the sixth form staff, tutors and teachers, meaning there is always someone if you need help.
+The Sixth Form provides outstanding facilities and support, which includes the Sixth Form staff, tutors and teachers, meaning there is always someone to turn to if you need help.
 Starting A Levels has helped me develop my self-discipline and organisation in order to ensure I get my work done and don't get overwhelmed by the workload.
 As well as that, the hours that you have to put into your work in independent study has allowed me to develop a passion for my subjects.

-St George's sixth form allows more leadership roles to support younger years.
+St George's sixth form allows access to leadership roles to support younger students.
 For example, one-to-one mentoring with year 7s.
 This helps year 7s settle into their new environment, provides a support system for them, and gives them a familiar face around the school.
-Moreover, sixth form has provided me with the opportunity to coach year 7 lacrosse, which creates a wider sense of community with the extra-curricular scheme and provides additional leadership roles for older students.
-The school provides a large amount of senior extra-curricular opportunities, unique trips like trekking glaciers in Iceland, or learning a new language such as Mandarin.
+Moreover, Sixth Form has provided me with the opportunity to coach year 7 lacrosse, which creates a wider sense of community with the extra-curricular scheme and provides additional leadership roles for older students.
+The school provides a large amount of senior extra-curricular opportunities, including unique trips like trekking glaciers in Iceland, or learning a new language such as Mandarin.
 Not only that, but House events such as House music, House rugby and lacrosse break down year group boundaries and help create a sense of strong community between the Houses and the school as a whole.

-Initially I was anxious about joining sixth from but after two weeks I already feel settled in and have developed a love for the subjects I am doing.
-There is nowhere else I would rather be doing my A Levels and am looking forward to spending the next two years here, which are looking to be the best two years I have ever spent at school.11
+"Initially I was anxious about joining Sixth Form, but after two weeks I already felt settled in and have developed a love for the subjects I am doing.
+There is nowhere else I would rather be doing my A Levels and I am looking forward to completing my A levels here, which are looking to be the best two years I have ever spent at school."